Toni105/StoreTest/README.md

 # README: Tutorialsninja Test Automation

 ## 🌟 Introduction
 This is Java code for testing the **Tutorialsninja demo e-commerce site**: [https://tutorialsninja.com/demo/index.php](https://tutorialsninja.com/demo/index.php).
-It's designed to check functionalities like logging in, searching products, and registration.
+It's designed to check functionalities like logging in, searching products, registration, add to cart, product display page and checkout.
-Adding items to cart and the checkout process will be added soon.
+Product compare and change password process will be added soon.

 ## ⚙️ Setup
 ### Prerequisites: